ntguy/Person-Stats/readme.md

 ##Day 1 Homework

-Update tge new _details_ div with the value of the text input
+Update the new _details_ div with the value of the text input

 ### Bonus Credit